COSIMA/cosima-recipes/README.md

 The main part of this cookbook: All the recipes!

 These are Jupyter notebooks for either simple or not-so-simple diagnostics and analyses.
-All notebooks are aimed to be self-contained and  well-documented and explained.
+All recipes are aimed to be self-contained and  well-documented and explained.
 If you can find a recipe that suits your purposes, then this is the best place to start.

 * #### [Appetisers (easy)](https://cosima-recipes.readthedocs.io/en/latest/appetisers.html)